 - Build trust with expertise: For example, the press release, “Mike Rothmiller, LAPD OCID & Douglas Thompson Share the Truth about Marilyn Monroe’s Death in New Book” by Ad Lib Publishers instills trust by sharing that the author is part of the Los Angeles Police Department and the Organized Crime Intelligence Division.

-- Use social proof (even if it’s not your own): For example, “Rob Sedgwick’s Memoir Is One Degree From Kevin Bacon” by Rob Sedgwick uses well-known Kevin Bacon to grab the attention of readers.
+- Use social proof (even if it’s not your own): For example, “Rob Sedgwick’s Memoir Is One Degree From Kevin Bacon” by Rob Sedwick uses well-known Kevin Bacon to grab readers’ attention.

-Subheadlines are about 120 characters in length and appear directly below your headline.
-Subheadlines allow you to capture the reader’s attention and help them better understand what your press release is about.
+Subheadlines are about 120 characters in length and appear directly below the headline.
+They capture the reader’s attention and help them better understand what your new book is about.
 In other words, a great headline will draw your audience to read your subhead, and an effective subhead will support your headline and entice readers to read your press release.
 The examples below show how the subheadline supports the main one:

-Pro tip: Add a review or notable testimonials as a quote to provide additional appeal and social proof.
-The quote(s) should come from someone who has a solid reputation in reviewing books or is an expert in your specific topic.
+Add a review or notable testimonials as a quote to provide additional appeal and social proof.
+The quote(s) should come from someone with a solid reputation in reviewing books or an expert in your specific topic.